Whether you’re a seasoned jogger or are taking your first tentative steps towards a 5K, we’ve broken down what to wear running.

-The experts recommend you change your trainers after every 400 miles, to make sure you’re still getting the level of cushioning and support you need.
+The best running shoes for women will have a generous helping of cushioning and support, both of which will deplete as you wear them.
+For this reason, experts recommend you change your trainers after every 400 miles.
 A word of warning though - make sure you wear in any new trainers before a long run - your toe nails will thank you for it.

 Figure-hugging lycra is the runner’s fabric of choice for a reason.
 Sitting close to the body, it works like a second skin to keep you cool when it’s hot, and warm when it’s cold.
 Sweat-wicking fabrics take this to the next level, helping to draw moisture away from the body, so you stay nice and dry.

 Running in the summer tends to be a balancing act of wearing as little clothing as possible, while steering clear of a wardrobe malfunction or pesky chafing.

 It’s in warmer weather that sweat-wicking fabrics really come into their own, keeping you cool instead of uncomfortably clammy.
 They make light work of sweat patches too.